 In addition, you want to look on the label for the words “complete and balanced.”
 This is a term the FDA uses to regulate dog and cat food nutrient profiles established by the Association of American Feed Control Officials (AAFCO).
-It is ensuring that the food contains all the vitamins and nutrients the dogs need and there is not a need for any additional vitamins or supplements.
+It is ensuring that the food contains all the vitamins and nutrients the dogs need and that there is no need for any additional vitamins or supplements.

 Remember, every dog has its own individual nutritional needs based on a variety of factors listed above, and consulting with your veterinarian or a Certified Canine Nutritionist will ensure you find the best food for your pup.